leonnnn11/leonnnn11.github.io/README.md

 # leonnnn11.github.io
-it is my personal blog system.
+It is my personal blog system.
-it is the test for my first try to do sth. i wanna to do.
+My name is leonnn11,you can also call me oyzd.
+Starting from today,i will write blog on github to record the learning process of algorithm and my life thank you for reading!
+I will place the websides of my every blog as follows.
+[reading] leonnnn11.github.io/my first blog